Jakemuzy/BMP-Rasterizer/Readme.md

-<h2>This Custom 3D Renderer and CPU Rasterizer with features fully implemented by myself</h2>
+<h2>Custom 3D Renderer and CPU Rasterizer with features fully implemented by myself</h2>

 Utilizing BMPs to act as a sort of virtual screen, I have replicated the rasterization process that 3d graphics software achieves